UpcaseM/data_engineering_projects/project_6_capstone/README.md

 ## Deployment

-To deploy our ETL pipline we can create a EMR cluster in AWS and sumbit spark job by connecting to EMR master node via SSH.
+To deploy our ETL pipeline we can create a EMR cluster in AWS and sumbit spark job by connecting to EMR master node via SSH.
 However, I'd like to deploy the ETL piline programmably to cut the manual work.

-I wrote a python script [auto_deploy_spark_app](src/auto_deploy_spark_app.py) to deploy the ETL pipline automatically and terminate the EMR cluster when the job is done.
-We can simply run the auto_deploy_spark_app.py to deploy the ETL pipline and run it on EMR cluster.
+I wrote a python script [auto_deploy_spark_app](src/auto_deploy_spark_app.py) to deploy the ETL pipeline automatically and terminate the EMR cluster when the job is done.
+We can simply run the auto_deploy_spark_app.py to deploy the ETL pipeline and run it on EMR cluster.
 The Python file invloves steps below:
 1. Create a [boto3](https://pypi.org/project/boto3/) session
 2. Open s3 connection
-3. Create a tar.gz file for files of the spark app(ETL pipline)
+3. Create a tar.gz file for files of the spark app(ETL pipeline)
 4. Upload [bash files](src/spark_app) and tar.gz file to s3
 5. Open an EMR connection
 6. Create a custer and run the spark app